anchpop/wise_mans_haskell/book.md

 Story over!
 ```

-The first thing to do is to make a new project - I'll call it `textAdventure`, but you're free to call it whatever you like.
+The first thing to do is to make a new project - let's call it `textAdventure`, but you're free to call it whatever you like.
 This is the command you'd run to start a project!marginnote(you may want to change the name, of course.):

 ```haskell
 stack new textAdventure simple -p "author-name:Andre Popovitch"